tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 The bulk of a Monte Carlo Radiative Transfer calculation is spent on determining the propagation history of the different packets.
-After a packet is initialised (see :ref:`initialization`), it is launched and may then perform interactions with the surrounding material.
+After a packet is initialized (see :ref:`initialization`), it is launched and may then perform interactions with the surrounding material.
 This occurs again in a probabilistic manner.
 The packet propagation is followed until it escapes through the outer boundary of the computational domain, at which point the packet contributes to the synthetic